 To get more capacity or higher voltage cells are combined into battery packs.
 Manufacturers normally do this as they have the equipment to match internal resistance of cells and keep similar characteristics between cells in the pack.
 So it would be best if you didn’t build your own packs.
 Every battery pack is marked with “S” “P” marks indicating the number of batteries connected in series and parallel.
-So if you find 2S2P this means that two cells are in series and then connected in parallel.
+So if you find 2S2P, this means that two cells are in series and then connected in parallel.
 Parallel connected cells have the same voltage as single-cell 3.7V for LiPo but double voltage.
 When cells are connected in series, voltage doubles 2*3.7 = 7.4V, but capacity is the same as a single cell.
-Parallel cells give double discharge current.
+Parallel cells give a double discharge current.

 Lithium batteries are marked with C rating.
 This indicates the maximum current battery can be discharged.
 1C is equal to battery capacity.
 So if battery capacity is 5000mAh and is rated 30C this means that it can output 5A * 30 = 150A safely.
 It can also be characterized by charging C rating.
 If not specified, then normally it is 1C.
 So 5000mAh battery should be charged at 5A or less.

 Balancing battery packs